nobody910/nobody910.github.io/_pages/about.md

 1. Reviewer for IEEE Transactions on Vehicular Technology (**TVT**)
 1. Reviewer for ACM Transactions on Internet of Things (**TIOT**)
 1. Reviewer for Results in Engineering
+1. Reviewer for Journal of Traffic and Transportation Engineering (English Edition)
 1. Reviewer for Journal of Big Data
 1. Reviewer for Cluster Computing
 1. Reviewer for Pervasive and Mobile Computing